 Mu Kappa Phi, Music Organization was founded on Sunday April 18, 2004 at 301 S. Bayou Street in Mobile, Alabama by 7 Young High School Musicians: Most Musical Reggie Hill; M.M.
 Marshall Freeman; M.M.
 Jeremy Gibbs; M.M.
 Jarvis Dennison; M.M.
 Roderick Copeland; M.M.
 Javonta McClain; and M.M.
 Quentin Agee.

 These, young men, comprised of the 3 most influential schools in the area at the time (S.S.
 Murphy, J.L.
 LeFlore, and C.F.
-Vigor), decided to establish an organization that would connect High School Musicians of Mobile, Alabama and showcase to the city the importance of Music and Service.
+Vigor), decided to establish an organization that would connect High School Musicians of Mobile, Alabama and showcase to the County the importance of Music and Service.
 These young men met; designed an insignia; established a motto, purpose, creed, and hymn; created a constitution and bylaws; constructed an initiation ceremony; and elected officers.
 The impact is ever growing.
 The rest is history.

 Mu Kappa Phi, Music Organization currently hosts Stanzas (chapters) in multiple locations throughout the Southeast region of the United States.
 Membership is offered to any male who meets the GPA, application, and interview requirements, and is at least a 2nd semester Freshmen.
 Certain fees are assessed according to the adopted constitution and bylaws.
 Major projects include: Music Awareness Week; Travel Jams; Molding Tomorrow, Today!; Drippin' In Success; The Scholarship Symposium; Music Honor Ensembles; The Gift of Christmas; The MKPhi Ball; and Soul Bayou.
 Additional Programs include: BAM (Be A Man); MKPhi Honoro Ensembles; and The 8th Notes (Elementary & Middle Schools Mentor Program).